Cocktail hour

 A wedding photo booth should add energy without interrupting the room.
-Get In The Booth gives NYC weddings a polished DSLR experience that captures guests at their happiest and keeps the design clean enough for modern receptions.
+Get In The Booth gives NYC and New Jersey weddings a polished DSLR experience that captures guests at their happiest and keeps the design clean enough for modern receptions.

-New York weddings often move between ceremony, cocktail hour, dinner, speeches, dancing, and after-party energy in tight timelines.
+New York and New Jersey weddings often move between ceremony, cocktail hour, dinner, speeches, dancing, and after-party energy on a tight timeline.
 The booth needs to fit the venue, the planner's schedule, and the couple's aesthetic without becoming a distraction.

 Custom overlays can match invitations, monograms, color palettes, or a simple editorial look.
 Guests can take flattering portraits, share them instantly, and leave with a memory that feels connected to the wedding rather than generic.
 The setup works for hotel ballrooms, loft receptions, waterfront venues, private clubs, restaurants, and backyard celebrations.